On the Boundary of the Robust Admissible Set in State and Input Constrained Nonlinear Systems: The Robust Admissible Set

 \end{definition}

 Its complement relative to $\G$ is given by

-\begin{remark} The robust admissible set $\RA$, may also be viewed as a \emph{min-max problem} in the framework of qualitative differential games with perfect information \cite{Isaacs_1965}, where $u$ is played by player 1, the minimizer, and $d$ by player 2, the maximizer.
-It could be relabeled $\RA^-$ to distinguish it from its \emph{max-min} counterpart $\RA^+$:
+\begin{remark} The determination of the robust admissible set \eqref{RA:def}, might also be viewed as a \emph{min-max problem} in the framework of qualitative differential games with perfect information \cite{Isaacs_1965}, where $u$ is played by player 1, the minimizer, and $d$ by player 2, the maximizer.
+The set $\RA$ could be relabeled $\RA^-$ to distinguish it from its \emph{max-min} counterpart $\RA^+$:

-where $\tilde{\U}$ is the set of non-anticipative functions $u: (t,d) \in[0, \infty)\times \DD \mapsto u(t,d)\in \UU $, regular enough to ensure existence and uniqueness of $x^{(\bar{x},u,d)}$.
-It means that the disturbance $d$ must be known at all times to player 1, \ie $d(t)$ must be measured at every time $t$ and communicated to player 1, so that player 1 can instantaneously react to $d(t)$ by choosing $u(t,d(t))$.
-However, in this paper, we focus on the study of $\RA$ given by \eqref{RA:def}. \end{remark}
+where $\tilde{\U}$ is the set of non-anticipative functions $u: (t,d) \in[0, \infty)\times \DD \mapsto u(t,d)\in \UU $, regular enough to ensure existence and uniqueness of $x^{(\bar{x},u,d)}$, \ie $t\mapsto u(t,d(t))$ measurable for all $d\in \D$.
+It means that the disturbance $d$ must be measured and communicated to player 1 at all times, so that player 1 can instantaneously react to $d(t)$ by choosing a suitable $u(t))$.
+We indeed have $\U \subset \tilde{\U}$ and thus the minimum over $\U$ may be larger than or equal to the minimum over $\tilde{\U}$.
+However, since $t\mapsto u\circ d(t) \triangleq u(t,d(t))$ is measurable for all $d\in \D$, we also deduce that $u\circ d \in \U$, hence proving that the minimum over $\U$ and $\tilde{\U}$ are equal.
+In this paper, we focus on the study of $\RA$ given by \eqref{RA:def}, which means that the minimizer does not acquire information during the game on the maximizer's input and symmetrically, the maximizer does not acquire information during the game on the minimizer's input.\footnote{We do not discuss here information structures where the players have access to exact or noisy observations, functions of the state.
+Such discussion is far beyond the scope of this paper.} \end{remark}

 We also consider the {finite horizon robust admissible set}

 as well as its complement relative to $\G$